kubesaw/export-operator/README.md

 ```

 ## Deploying without OLM
-If you would like to run the Export Operator within your environment.
+If you would like to run the Snapshot Operator within your environment.
 ```
 make deploy
 ```